This guide is valid for users of self-hosted Prefect server or Prefect Cloud users with a tier that allows hybrid work pools.

 1. Scalability: ECS scales your infrastructure in response to demand, effectively managing Prefect flow runs.
 ECS automatically administers container distribution across multiple instances based on demand.

 2. Flexibility: ECS lets you choose between AWS Fargate and Amazon EC2 for container operation.
 Fargate abstracts the underlying infrastructure, while EC2 has faster job start times and offers additional control over instance management and configuration.
+Fargate also unlocks financial flexibility by allowing you to pay only for the resources you use, while EC2 allows you to reserve instances for cost savings with predictable workloads.

 3. AWS Integration: Easily connect with other AWS services, such as AWS IAM and CloudWatch.